-This gives 0.1571 as the estimated mean proportion of total expenditures paid by private insurance for "GLASSES OR CONTACT LENSES" events with expenditure for the civilian noninstitutionalized population of the U.S. in 2001.
+This gives 0.4259 as the estimated mean proportion of total expenditures paid by private insurance for outpatient visits with expenditure for the civilian noninstitutionalized population of the U.S. in 2001.

-4.3 Estimates of the Number of Persons with Other Medical Expense Events
+4.3 Estimates of the Number of Persons with Outpatient Visit Events

-When calculating an estimate of the total number of persons with other medical expense events, users can use a person-level file or this event file.
-However, this event file must be used when the measure of interest is defined at the event-level.
-For example, to estimate the number of persons in the civilian noninstitutionalized population of the U.S. with a medical expense for ambulance service in 2001, this event file must be used.
-This would be estimated as and
+When calculating an estimate of the total number of persons with outpatient visits, users can use a person-level file or this event file.
+However, this event file must be used when the measure of interest is defined at the event level.
+For example, to estimate the number of persons in the civilian noninstitutionalized population of the U.S. with outpatient visits where the patient sees a doctor, this event file must be used.
+This would be estimated as where W_i is the sampling weight (PERWT01F) for person i and $X_i = 1$ if SEEDOC_i = 1 for any outpatient visit record of person i